mixmastamyk/out/readme.rst

 Out
 ===========

-*Out is a significantly simplified logger for Python3, while a bit more powerful and fun in a few minor areas.*
+*Out is a simplified logger for Python3, while a bit more powerful and fun in a few areas.*

 Fun Features
 --------------------------